Quafadas/cask-laminar/README.md

 Then move into an sbt console and run tests as normal

 ## What of scala 3?
-In theory, just change the scalaVersion to 3.0.0...
+Quill isn't yet supported.
+If you don't need a database though...

-Practically scala js bundler falls over, unclear why at this stage, help anyone?
+Just change the scalaVersion to 3.0.0...

 ## Production mode
 NOT DONE FOR THIS TEMPLATE as it's primarily aimed at proving concepts.
 PR welcome should you care :-)!